In the Beginning

 A Unique Shopping Experience

-Stemming away form the typical and boring furniture shopping experience, Mack has made a commitment to providing customers with an energetic and pleasant shopping experience.
-On a typical weekend, customers can expect chocolate cake, coffee, fresh-squeezed lemonade, warm cookies, and ice cream.
-Additionally, Mack and his employees gather together to sing “The Star-Spangled Banner” and the “God Bless America” to show goodwill towards the troops overseas.
+Stemming away from the typical and boring furniture shopping experience, Mack has made a commitment to provide customers with an energetic and pleasant shopping experience.
+On a typical weekend, customers can expect chocolate cake, coffee, fresh-squeezed lemonade, and warm cookies.
+Additionally, Mack and his employees gather together to sing “The Star-Spangled Banner” and “God Bless America” to show goodwill towards the troops overseas.

 Exotic animals have now become a fixture in the Gallery Furniture landscape.
-For years, parrots have been perched by the fountain where they can be heard shrilling from anywhere in the store.
-Several monkeys are found in the centrally located cage that excite customers of all ages.
+For years, parrots have been perched by the fountain, where they can be heard shrilling from anywhere in the store.
+Several monkeys are found in the centrally located cage, ready to excite customers of all ages.
 Interesting personal possessions throughout the store are a testament to Mack’s legacy, such as personalized photographs with athletes, presidents, and other celebrities.

-Mack expanded Gallery Furniture in early 2009 by opening a smaller-scale version of his main store in the Galleria area.
+Mack expanded Gallery Furniture in early 2009 by opening a smaller-scale version of his main store in the Galleria area, and Gallery's newest store at 7227 West Grand Parkway, serving western Houston bedroom communities, is an impressive new landmark for the area.
 As Mack and Gallery Furniture move forward with new and exciting projects, some things will never change, like his utmost commitment to his customers, employees, and community.